gradualgames/ggvm/README.md

 homebrew games, but a highly advanced sound system may be difficult or impossible to fully replicate.

-# Instructions for creating a custom RasterEffectManager
+# Instructions for Creating a Custom RasterEffectManager

 This is a largely experimental area of GGVm.
 The original idea of RasterEffectManager was to be able to support scanline based